CodeFusion/css3-github-buttons/README.md

 ## Colored Buttons ##

-There are 12 additional colors along with the default and "danger"
+There are 12 additional colors along with the default and "danger".

+Color class names are not in relation to github colors, but a way to ensure they don't conflict with other css

     <a href="#button" class="button">Default</a>
 	<a href="#button" class="button gh-red">Red</a>